bparanj/rom/fourth_chapter.md

 This prints : [Greeter, Object, Kernel, BasicObject].

 The order in which the classes appear in the array represents the order in which Ruby looks for the methods.
-The sequence is as shown below:
+The method look up sequence is as shown below:

 1. Greeter Class
 2. Object Class